Tristan Rogers death: Longtime ‘General Hospital’ star dies at 79 after cancer battle

 The TV star announced his cancer diagnosis last month.

-“While he remains hopeful and is working closely with his medical team on a treatment plan, this is a challenging time for Tristan and his family,” Rogers’ publicist Anthony Turk said in a statement obtained by Soap Opera Digest.
+“While he remains hopeful and is working closely with his medical team on a treatment plan, this is a challenging time for Tristan and his family,” Rogers’ representatives said in a statement shared by multiple outlets.

 “They are deeply grateful for the outpouring of support and love from their friends and family.
 Tristan sends his love to his fans and wants them to know how much he appreciates their loyalty and encouragement over the years.
 This support means more to him now than ever,” the statement read.